 Table of Contents

 MY STORY - WHY I LOST MY CREATIVE CONFIDENCE

-After a couple of ‘failures,’ AKA: lack of planning and effort on my part, I thought my creative MOJO was gone FOREVER.
+Negative thinking had so much to do with my lack of creative confidence, after a couple of ‘failures,’ AKA: lack of planning and effort on my part, I thought my creative MOJO was gone FOREVER.
 I truly did.

 I spent two LONG years in that creative rut, feeling miserable, searching for something to get myself out of it until something clicked, and something I read clicked!